budach/pysster/docs/Model.md

 ```
 Get visualizations for all first-layer convolutional kernels.

- This functions creates the same three output files as visualize\_kernel() (see there for details), but for all kernels of the first convolutional layer.
+ This functions creates the same four output files as visualize\_kernel() (see there for details), but for all kernels of the first convolutional layer.
 It also creates a "summary.html" file showing all plots for each kernel side-by-side.
 Kernels are sorted by the global importance score.

  The function returns a list holding Motif objects for each kernel (similar to visualize\_kernel()).
 This list is not sorted by importance score (i.e. kernel 0 comes first)